-co ordination, and listening skills.
-It is thought that 20% of the population have significant difficulties and that many more of us have some degree of neuro-Divergence.
+Neurodiversity is an umbrella term.
+It refers to conditions that are present from birth and can cause difficulties with literacy, numeracy, memory, organisation, concentration, perception, coordination, and listening skills.
+It is thought that 20% of the population have significant difficulties and that many more of us have some degree of neurodivergence.

-Characteristics of Neuo-Diversity can also include exceptional abilities, originality, deternination, creativity, strategic thinking and empathy.
+Characteristics of neurodiversity can also include exceptional abilities, originality, determination, creativity, strategic thinking and empathy.

-People with Neuro-Diverse conditions can have problems 'fitting' within their family, the educational system, work and social situations.
-They often struggle with tasks which the majority take for granted and are likely to under achieve educationally unless their condition is understood and provided for.
+People with neurodiverse conditions can have problems 'fitting' in within their family, the educational system, work and social situations.
+They often struggle with tasks which the majority of us take for granted and can be likely to underachieve educationally unless their condition is understood and provided for.

 "Everyone says I'm stupid but I know I'm not.
-I wish someone could understand what its like to be me.
-I feel so fed up and lonely" (8 year old boy who has dyspraxia)
+I wish someone could understand what it's like to be me.
+I feel so fed up and lonely." (eight-year old boy who has dyspraxia).

-Below is a summary of Neuro-Diverse conditions.
-They can occur singly or in various combinations.
+Below is a summary of neurodiverse conditions to be aware of.
+They can occur singly or in various combinations:

 ADHD - Attention Deficit (Hyperactivity) Disorder